kiznit/kiznix/README.md

     - make            --> build all kernel variants
     - make clean      --> cleanup
-    - make run-bios   --> run the kernel under qemu (BIOS)
+    - make iso        --> build an iso image with all kernel variants on it
-    - make run-efi    --> run the kernel under qemu (EFI)
+    - make run-bochs  --> run the iso image under bochs
-    - make run-bochs  --> run the kernel under bochs (BIOS)
+    - make run-qemu   --> run the iso image under qemu